Menu Close

 The Health Insurance Portability and Accountability Act of 1996

-The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that protects sensitive patient health information from being disclosed to anyone without the patient’s consent or knowledge.
+The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that protects sensitive patient health information from being disclosed without the patient’s consent or knowledge.

-However, your employer cannot ask your health care provider directly for any information about you unless you authorize it.
-HIPAA also prohibits your healthcare provider from giving your employer any health information without your authorization, unless required by law.
+• Your employer cannot ask your health care provider directly for any information about you unless you authorize it

 How to Tell Your Employer About Going to Rehab

-It’s important to be honest and forthright with your employer about seeking addiction treatment for alcohol or drug abuse.
 Share your personal challenges with substance abuse and your decision to proactively seek treatment.
-Emphasize your commitment to sobering up and doing your job to the best of your ability once you complete the treatment program.
+Emphasize your commitment to recovery and maintaining your job performance once you complete treatment.

 Discuss the company policy for FMLA with your employer.
 You have both rights and responsibilities under this law.
 Talk to your employer about: